 What Is Arbor Day?

-Arbor Day is always observed on the last Friday in April.
-This year, it’s Friday, April 29, 2022.
-Arbor Day is a national holiday created to recognize the importance of trees.
+Arbor Day is a national holiday that recognizes the importance of trees.
 The most common way people celebrate Arbor Day is to get together in groups to plant trees.

 Arbor Day Dates

 |2025||Friday, April 25|